Support the news

 "After that I was talking to Drucilla, Wendell's secretary," Gordy says.
 "And I said, ‘Do you think the run will ever be as big as the ride?’
 And she said, ‘Oh, much bigger.’
 Her and Wendell saw where it was going to go.
 I didn't see where it was going to go.
 I wanted to start an event.
 And I realized in ’78 that I'd succeeded."

-The 2019 Western States is being held this weekend, 45 years after Gordy’s first run.
-The race is widely recognized as the world’s oldest trail ultramarathon.
+The Western States is widely recognized as the world’s oldest trail ultramarathon.
 In 1978, Gordy also helped establish the first 50-mile trail race.
 And soon after that, he stepped back from organizing races altogether.

 "I've never been a manager, you know," Gordy says.
 "I'm a Gemini.
 You know, it's like, I invent things.
 And so I went off to chiropractic college."